Razoul: You idiots! We've all got swords!

-Eleanor of Aquitaine: Of course he has a knife!
-I have a knife.
-We all have knives.
-It's 1183 and we're all barbarians!
+Eleanor of Aquitaine: Of course he has a knife, he always has a knife, we all have knives!
+It's 1183 and we're barbarians!

 - While fighting the Robo-Pirates in Ratchet & Clank Future: Tools of Destruction, one of the pirates will say this when you switch weapons.